 The Middle School curriculum, while developed to meet the requirements of the Western Australian Curriculum, places significant emphasis on collaborative learning, integrated work units and values education.
 The emphasis on values is designed to reinforce and further develop a Christian worldview, providing students with a foundation from which they can examine and explore broader community and social issues.
 The main objectives of the Middle School programme include:

 - Providing students with a smooth transition into Secondary schooling.

 - Ensuring pastoral care is provided by staff who know the students and understand their needs.

-- Providing flexibility in programming to ensure that students are given the best opportunities to achieve to the best of their abilities.
+- Providing flexibility in programming to ensure that students are given a variety of opportunities to achieve to the best of their abilities.